 Actor Patrick Bristow first appears in the Episode "Ida's Boyfriend" as Phillip, the head of the Acting troupe hired to hold a Murder Mystery at the Grotto.
 Later, Patrick Bristow returns to the show as Lloyd, Chad's Father in the episode "Chad Sleep's Over".

 None of Malcolm's family have a last name.
 While in military school, Francis was referred to only as "Francis" and never by his last name.
-Reese joins the army and we learn the last name of his fake ID is "Jetson" but there is no indication that that is his real name.
+Reese joins the army and we learn the last name of his fake ID is "Jetson".
+There are no indications that the family has a last name, except in the pilot when Francis is talking on the phone to his family, you can see his name tag on his Marlin Academy uniform is "Wilkerson", but people often joked and called the family "Nolastname".